School Camps Abroad in Thailand

 Let’s meet and talk Online!

-Volunteer, teach English, IT, create young learners at our Camps
+Volunteer, teach IT, English.
+Create learners in our Learning Camps

 ’The debates make me more confident.
 I learn English by searching, discussing, not by heart!
 First, the volunteers teach me and then we have to search and find information and discuss with our friends before we present the information.’